 On This Day December 7

-1963 – Instant replay is used for the first time during an Army-Navy college football game.
+1963 – Decades before the DVR and years before the first Super Bowl, instant replay is used for the first time during an Army-Navy college football game.
 As the CBS broadcast replays Rollie Stichweh’s winning touchdown, commentator Lindsey Nelson tells viewers, “Ladies and gentlemen, Army did not score again!”

 1993 – Colin Ferguson opens fire on a Long Island Rail Road (LIRR) commuter train after it pulls out of New York’s Penn Station, killing six and injuring 19.
 Other passengers overpower Ferguson when he stops to reload his pistol.
 The incident comes to be known as the Long Island Rail Road Massacre.